FridgeFriends10/FridgeFriends/README.md

 **Looking for a recipe**

+- The user gets a list of all the recipes available in FridgeFriends.

 **Searching for nutritional facts of a dish**

+- The program asks the user to introduce the dish of which the nutritional info is required.
+- Once the suer chooses, the app redirects you to a safe web link that provides you with all the information needed.

 **Cooking something with the ingredients you have**

+- The program asks the user to introduce as many ingredients as he wishes separated by commas.
+- Once it receives the list of ingredients, the app will provide you with a list of 3 recipes (with the option to extend it as much as you want).
+The recipes are filtered by matches with your input of ingredients, i.e first the one with more coincidences, etc...
+- After, you can choose wether to watch how a recipe is ellaborated, the program will direct you to a youtube video to see the tutorial.
+- Or, if for any recipe you are lacking any product, the app provides you with a direct link to a supermarket online web, that allows you to buy watherver you need.

 **Why the app is useful?**